Nolan Jones Player Props: Rockies vs. Athletics

 Nolan Jones At The Plate

-- Jones has eight doubles, nine home runs and 19 walks while hitting .274.
+- Jones is hitting .267 with eight doubles, nine home runs and 19 walks.

-- Jones has picked up an RBI in 29.8% of his games this year, with more than one RBI in 14.9% of his games.
-He has also produced three or more runs in one contest.
+- Jones has driven home a run in 14 games this season (29.2%), including more than one RBI in 14.6% of his games and producing three or more of his team's runs on one occasion..

-- He has scored a run in 19 games this year, with multiple runs three times.
+- In 39.6% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (6.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.